FME Version

 TNS_ADMIN may have problems resolving path names with spaces in them, and it is recommended to avoid paths that include them.
 Also, there can be an issue with tab characters in a tnsnames.ora file, so rather than copying and pasting the text from the example provided above, it is recommended that a new file be created.

-- Select an Oracle Workspace for use.
-If the name of the Oracle Workspace parameter is omitted, or left blank, the default LIVE workspace will be used.
+2. Select an Oracle Workspace for use.
+If the name of the Oracle Workspace parameter is omitted or left blank, the default LIVE workspace will be used.

-- Table List: Clicking from the ellipsis from the table list will allow you to choose which tables to import.
-For this example we will make use of the "FIREHALLS" tables.
+3. Table List: Clicking from the ellipsis from the table list will allow you to choose which tables to import.
+This example is using the FIREHALLS table.

 Comments